 Children with disabilities have the same rights as others to have access to information held about them.
 No assumption should be made about their level of understanding.
 This should be assessed on an individual basis as with all children.

-A child of sufficient understanding should be allowed regular access to information held about him or her, consistent with his or her best interests.
-He or she should read or be told what has been recorded unless it falls within one of the exceptions set out above.
+A child of sufficient understanding should be allowed regular access to information held about them, consistent with their best interests.
+Relevant assessments, plans and records should be routinely shared with unless one of the exemptions set out above applies.

-A child should be encouraged to record his or her own observations on the case record including when there is disagreement about an entry in the file.
+A child should be encouraged to contribute to their case record, including when there is disagreement about an entry in the file.

-Even if a child is unable to understand the implications of a request, the data about them is still their personal data and does not belong to anyone else, such as a parent.
+Even if a child is unable to understand the implications of a request, any data held about them is still their personal data and does not belong to anyone else, including a parent.
 It is the child who has the right of access to information held about them, even though, in the case of young children their rights are likely to be exercised for them by people with parental responsibility.

 Before responding to a request for access to information held about a child, it should be considered whether the child is mature enough to understand their rights.
-If they are they should be responded to rather than the parent.
-If a worker is unsure about whether a child is able to understand what it means to make a request and how to interpret the information they receive as a result the worker should consider:
+If they are, they should be responded to rather than the parent.
+If the social worker / local authority case worker is unsure about whether a child is able to understand what it means to make a request and how to interpret the information they receive as a result they should consider:

 - The child's level of maturity and ability to make decisions like this;

 - The nature of the personal data;